mukasine/Instagram/Instagram/README.md

 - Heroku for the deployment
 - Postgresql for the database

 ## Support and contact details

-* for any support please contact me on mclaremukasine@gmail.com or
+* for any support please contact on mclaremukasine@gmail.com or
-* phone:0782586013
+* phone:0782586013 su

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)